Sebastopol, California: Local

 The city council consists of five members, each serving four-year terms.
 The city's laws are enforced by the Sebastopol Police Department.

-City council races are not partisan, so each member does not officially represent any party, however since 2000 there has been a decent amount of attention given to the individual party membership of city council members in Sebastopol.
-This happened because in 2000, with the election of Craig Litwin and Sam Spooner to the city council, the town had a Green Party majority—or would have, if city council races were partisan.
-This was only the second time this had ever happened in California, the first being the town of Arcata, California in 1996.
+City council races are not partisan, so each member does not officially represent any party; however, since 2000 there has been a decent amount of attention given to the individual party membership of city council members in Sebastopol.
+This happened because, with the election of Craig Litwin and Sam Spooner to the city council in that year's election, the town had a Green Party majority—or would have, if city council races had been partisan.
+This was only the second time this had ever happened in California, the first being the town of Arcata in 1996.

-Sebastopol tends to support environmental policies: Earlier, in 1986, the residents approved an initiative declaring Sebastopol a "Nuclear Free Zone", The town does not use pesticides in city landscaping, and several years back, when the police needed a new vehicle, the city council voted to purchase a hybrid instead of a standard police car.

-Current issues facing the city include a high cost of living and ongoing difficulties with traffic (the town has two highways going through downtown).

-The current city council members (as of December 2020) are: